carlin-q-scott/browser-media-keys/README.md

 If you don't have media keys, you can simulate them by add hotkeys to these commands:

-`xdotool keyup alt keyup super keyup a key XF86AudioPlay` - play/pause, where you must add `keyup [key]` for all buttons on which you added hotkey (this example is for super+alt+a)
+`xdotool keyup alt keyup super keyup a key XF86AudioPlay` - play/pause, where you must add `keyup [key]` for all keys on which you added hotkey (this example is for super+alt+a)

 `xdotool keyup alt keyup super keyup x key XF86AudioNext` - Next, example for super+alt+x